ptstream/QtUPnP/README.md

   - All Linux: Download aivctrl-1.0.0-beta-1.zip for a manual installation.
     Not tested (for this, use preferably /user/share/aivctrl/aivctrl.run.desktop to launch AIVCtrl).)
   - Documentation in English and French.

+Some hardware or software devices are tested :

+ Hardware servers

+    - NAS Synology (DSM 6).
+    - NAS Western Digital My Cloud.
+    - Cabasse Stream 1 v17.01.5.
+    - La Box Numericable.
+    - FreeBox Révolution.

+ Software servers

+    - Windows Media Player v12.015063.608 (Windows).
+    - Foobar 2000 v1.3.16 with UPnP/DLNA Renderer, Server, Control Point plugin v0.99.49(Windows).
+    - StriimServer Awox v1.2.0.0 (Windows).
+    - MediaMonkey Windows v4.1.19 (Windows).
+    - MediaTomb v0.12.2 (Linux).

+ Harware renderers

+    Cabasse Stream 1 v17.01.5.
+    La Box Numericable.
+    Some televisions Samsung and Sony.

+ Software renderers

+    Renderer Android Awox v2.3.0 (Android).
+    BubbleUPnP v2.8.14 (Android).
+    Foobar 2000 v1.3.16 with UPnP/DLNA Renderer, Server, Control Point plugin v0.99.49 (Windows).
+    Windows Media Player v12.015063.608 (Windows)

+If you have some free time to test or use AIVCtrl, please use the wiki for your remarks, malfunctions and also to report if your servers and renderers are working or not working properly.

+Good luck to all